Niigata's Murakami City: Enjoy Fun Events, Sightseeing, and Local Cuisine!

 The mikoshi shrine on this day is significantly larger than the mikoshi shrines on the second day.
 The three mikoshi shrine depart Asakusa Shrine at 6:00 and take three different routes.
 After walking around the three areas, it returns to Asakusa Shrine.
 The mikoshi shrine is expected to return to Asakusa Shrine around 18:00-19:00.

-On this day, the path from Kaminarimon gates to Umamichi-dori street is called the "omatsuri hiroba" (festival square).
-Several mikoshi shrines from the second day are displayed here.
-If you are in Asakusa on this day, you will be able to see the mikoshi from both day two and three.
+On this day, the path from the Kaminarimon Gate to Umamichi-dori street is called the omatsuri hiroba (festival square).
+Several portable shrines from the second day are displayed here.
+If you are in Asakusa on this day, you will be able to see the portable shrines from both days two and three.

 How to Enjoy the Sanja Matsuri Festival